Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Acknowledgements

 \section{Acknowledgements}

-IM and KGV are grateful to Leszek Demkowicz for his early encouragement to investigate a Banach-space theory of DPG, and to Jay Gopalakrishnan for insightful conversations.
-KGV is also thankful to Michael Holst and Sarah Pollock for initial discussions on the topic, and to Weifeng Qiu, Paul Houston and Sarah Roggendorf for additional discussions.
+IM and KvdZ are grateful to Leszek Demkowicz for his early encouragement to investigate a Banach-space theory of DPG, and to Jay Gopalakrishnan for insightful conversations.
+KvdZ is also thankful to Michael Holst and Sarah Pollock for initial discussions on the topic, and to Weifeng Qiu, Paul Houston and Sarah Roggendorf for additional discussions.

 The work by IM was done in the framework of Chilean FONDECYT research project~\#1160774.
-IM was also partially supported by the European Union’s Horizon 2020, research and innovation program under the Marie Sklodowska-Curie grant agreement No~644202.
-KGV is grateful to the support provided by the Royal Society International Exchanges Scheme / Kan Tong Po Visiting Fellowship Programme, and by the above-mentioned FONDECYT project.
+IM was also partially supported by European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreements No~644202 and No~777778.
+KvdZ is grateful to the support provided by the Royal Society International Exchanges Scheme / Kan Tong Po Visiting Fellowship Programme, and by the above-mentioned FONDECYT project.